airuchen/pomo-tui/README.md

 ### Back Story

-I couldn’t find a simple Pomodoro TUI on the internet that matched what I had in mind.
-So I took the chance to practice some Rust and turned it into a small side project.
+I couldn’t find a simple Pomodoro TUI that matched what I had in mind.
+I was also inspired by the minimal timer style from `tmux-clock`, so I took the chance to practice some Rust and turned it into a small side project.
 It’s not perfect — feel free to open issues or, even better, send a PR if something bothers you more than it bothers me.

 ## TODO